Describe the use of transformers in high-voltage transmission of electricity

 Step-Down Transformers

-Again, the relationship between the number of turns and voltage applies:
+Again, the relationship between the number of turns and the voltage applies:

 Transformer Construction (Simplified)

 A transformer typically consists of two coils of wire (primary and secondary) wound around a common iron core.
-The iron core concentrates the magnetic flux, improving efficiency.
-When an alternating current flows through the primary coil, it creates a changing magnetic field.
-This changing magnetic field induces a voltage in the secondary coil.
+The iron core concentrates the magnetic flux.
+An alternating current (AC) in the primary coil creates a changing magnetic field, which induces a voltage in the secondary coil.
+The ratio of the turns in the two coils determines the voltage transformation ratio.

-Suggested diagram: A simple block diagram showing a transformer with primary and secondary coils, and arrows indicating the flow of current and magnetic flux.
+Suggested diagram: A diagram showing a step-up transformer at a power station and a step-down transformer at a substation or near a house.
+The diagram should clearly label the primary and secondary coils, and indicate the direction of current flow and magnetic flux.